 About the Data: The results are based on a survey of 581 senior-level marketers.
 Respondents were fairly evenly split between B2C (38%), B2B (30%) and B2B2C (32%).
 Some 36% are from North America, 31% from APAC and 33% from Europe, Africa and Latin America.
 Overall, respondents were from 11 countries and 10 industries.
 The survey was fielded from November 2013 to January 2014.

-Topics: Analytics & Automated, Business of Marketing, Content Marketing, Customer Service & Experience, Display & Rich Media, Email, Internal Collaboration, Magazines, Marketing Budgets, Mobile Phone, Most Popular Recent Charts/Stories, Newspapers, Radio, Social Media, Staffing, Tablet, Traditional, TV Advertising, Word of Mouth
+Topics: Analytics & Automated, Business of Marketing, Content Marketing, Customer Service & Experience, Data-driven, Display & Rich Media, Email, Internal Collaboration, Magazines, Marketing Budgets, Mobile Phone, Most Popular Recent Charts/Stories, Newspapers, Radio, Social Media, Staffing, Tablet, Traditional, TV Advertising, Word of Mouth

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.